arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/datasheet/datasheet.md

 # Description

 The **Arduino® Nicla Vision** packs machine vision capabilities on the edge into a tiny fingerprint.
-Record, analyse and upload to the Cloud all with the help of one **Arduino® Nicla Vision**.
-Leverage the onboard camera, STM32 microcontroller, Wi-Fi®/Bluetooth® module and 6-axis IMU to create your own wireless sensor network for machine vision applications.
+Record, analyze and upload to the Cloud with the help of one **Arduino® Nicla Vision**.
+Leverage the onboard camera, STM32 microcontroller, Wi-Fi®/Bluetooth® module and 6-axis IMU to create your wireless sensor network for machine vision applications.

 # Target Areas